Thomas-Hatt/botanicamod/UpdateNotes.md

 # Version 1.0.1 - 2/21/25
 - Fixed a bug where relics and potions were not being enabled by default when first downloading the mod.
 Massive shoutout the modding community for helping me fix this bug!

+# Version 1.0.2 - 2/22/25
+- Fixed a bug where the game would crash when picking up Prismatic Box.
+- Fixed a bug where the game would crash when picking up Hand of Midas.
+- Buffed `Blossom` to create a Miracle+ instead of Miracle.
+- Buffed `Cardoon` to be 4 Powers played instead of 5 Powers played.